wilschmidtt/Breast-Cancer-Detection-Artificial-Neural-Network-Hack-Davis-2020/README.md

 ## Final Thoughts
 * After training the model, our team was able to get it to classify images in the test set with **97.43% accuracy**.
 This accuracy was obtained with very little testing or manipulation of the hyperparameters.
 A next step with this project could be using a gradient descent algoithm with the regression equation to find the best values for the hyperparameters.
 If done, the ANN can likely reach accuracies of over 99%.
 Furthermore, if more data is used to train the model, then it is also very likely that the prediction accuracy will increase, assuming that overfitting does not occur.
 * Furthermore, there is a file included that is titled breast_cancer_ann_lda.
 This program runs a linear determinant analysis on the data, and uses this to make a prediciton.
 This model was created with the idea of dimensionality reduction, and hopefully isolating the most important independent variables, allowing us to discard the non-important variables.
+This would also help to avoid overfititng.
 There was not enough time to explore this algoirthm further though, so this could be a useful next step with the project.

 ## Authors